nuthrash/obsidian-html-plugin/README.md

     2. Removed by HTML Sanitization mechanism
   - Obsidian's developer team is very concern about XSS attacks, so they want plugin developers follow this [tip](https://github.com/obsidianmd/obsidian-releases/blob/master/plugin-review.md#avoid-innerhtml-outerhtml-and-insertadjacenthtml) to prevent XSS attacks.
 Therefore, almost all script codes resident inside `<script>` in the HTML file would be blocked, and the external script files are the same.
   - Meanwhile, HTML Sanitization mechanism would sanitize potential XSS code more deeper.
 So, the code such as `<... onload="alert(1)">` would be removed.
-  - Therefore, you can switch to [less restricted modes](#operating-mode) to see if they work or not.
+  - Therefore, you could switch to [less restricted modes](#operating-mode) to see if they work or not.

+- Cannot zoom in or out by mouse wheel on mobile platforms
+  - It seems the Obsidian app block something on mobile platforms, so these actions would not work normally.
+  - You could use two-finger pinch-zoom gesture on the touch screen to zoom in or out.
+  - You could use the "[more options](#more-options)" menu items to zoom in or out.

+- The zoom related hotkey settings are disappeared on mobile platforms
+  - The mobile version of Obsidian does not provide these settings, so this plugin also not provide them.

+- The presentation style of search results is different with Markdown documents
+  - There are lots tags/elements inside HTML files, and some search results would across tags and overlap with each others.
+Therefore, this plugin use the block mark style (highlight with background color) instead outline style.